Orchard and Inn

 Hiking the Canyon

-There are numerous hikes in the area, but serious hikers will enjoy the Arizona Bureau of Land Management (BLM) and the Nature Conservancy’s Aravaipa Wilderness Preserve—located three miles up the creek from the Inn.
-The BLM allows only 30 people (from the west entrance) a day to hike the 12 miles of canyon from one end of the preserve to the other.
+There are numerous hikes in the area, but casual and serious hikers alike will enjoy the Arizona Bureau of Land Management (BLM) and the Nature Conservancy’s Aravaipa Wilderness Preserve—located five miles up the creek from the Inn.
+The BLM allows only 30 people (from the west entrance) a day to hike. (recreation.gov)

 Species of birds